GreatNovaDragon/pkmnwl_ressources/ressources/rules.md

 stored in one slot.
 One large item requires two item slots to store.
 One heavy item requires four item slots to store.

-## Optional Skills

-Optional skills provide a way to customize your character's abilities, particularly outside of combat scenarios, like social interactions or physical challenges.
-Each Pokémon can allocate up to 8 points in any one of these skills, but they cannot start with more than 5 points in a single skill.

-Skills are categorized into four different proficiency levels:

-- **Untrained:** Characters with 0 points in the skill cannot use it for skill checks.

-- **Novice:** Characters with less than 5 points in the skill roll two 4-sided dice for checks.

-- **Proficient:** Characters with between 5 and 7 points in the skill roll two 6-sided dice for checks.

-- **Expert:** Characters with 8 points in the skill roll two 8-sided dice for checks.

-### Interaction Skills

-Interaction skills are closely tied to Attack and Speed attributes.

-- **Guile:** Guile revolves around stealth and deception, such as sneaking past a guard unnoticed or pickpocketing without detection.
-  Guile checks are contested by Perception or Intuition checks.

-- **Perception:** Use perception actively to detect anything unusual with your senses.
-When trying to spot a hidden foe, it is contested by the opponent's Guile; otherwise, the DM sets the difficulty.

-- **Persuasion:** Persuasion involves convincing others to believe or act differently, including Flattery (contested by Willpower), Intimidation (contested by Wits), Lying (contested by Intuition), or Diplomacy (DM sets the difficulty).

-- **Wits:** Wits represent quick reactions in unpredictable situations, like evading traps or saving allies from danger.
-If reacting to traps or hazards, the DM sets the difficulty, while reacting to intimidation or embarrassment attempts is contested against the opponent's Wits check.

-### Knowledge Skills

-Knowledge skills are linked to Special Attack and Special Defense attributes.

-- **Education:** Education encompasses knowledge of various subjects, such as languages (e.g., Super Mystery Dungeon's foot runes), identifying materials or obscure items, or even learning moves from TMs not typically available.

-- **Intuition:** Use Intuition to distinguish truth from falsehood, sense motives, or act on instinct.
-Identifying forgeries or disguises is contested by the opponent's Guile, while detecting lies or impostors is contested by an opponent's Persuasion check.

-- **Proficiency:** Proficiency involves executing a trade or talent, like crafting items, farming berries, discerning the use of artifacts, or detecting sabotage.
-The DM sets the difficulty, especially for tasks like identifying sabotaged tools contested by the saboteur's Guile check.

-- **Survival:** Survival skills help you navigate wilderness hazards and find sustenance.
-Use it to forage for food and materials, contend with natural challenges, and gauge if tools are tampered with (contested by Guile).

-### Vigor Skills

-Vigor skills relate to Health and Defense attributes.

-- **Athletics:** Athletics allows you to perform physical feats, such as pursuing foes, climbing cliffs, leaping gaps, or swimming against currents.
-It is the go-to skill for physical prowess.

-- **Fortitude:** Fortitude measures your resilience, whether enduring extreme temperatures, surviving without sustenance, or resisting illness.

-- **Strength:** Strength demonstrates physical power, like lifting heavy objects, carrying comrades, breaking barriers, or engaging in strength contests against another Pokémon.

-- **Willpower:** Willpower is all about maintaining focus and discipline in challenging situations, resisting temptation, psychic control, distractions, or flattery attempts (contested by Guile).
-The DM sets the difficulty for various scenarios where willpower comes into play.

-## Additional Abilities

-These abilities are drawn from the Pokémon Mystery Dungeon games and provide unique advantages to your character.
-Some may have prerequisites that need to be met before they can be obtained.

-### **Rescue Team/Explorers IQ Abilities:**

-- **Non-Traitor:** When confused, your character will not accidentally attack allies.

-- **Self-Curing:** Gain a +1 bonus on rolls to recover from status ailments.

-- **Sure-Hit Attacker:** Receive a +1-accuracy bonus when making attacks.

-- **Cheerleader:** Boost the Attack and Special Attack of allies within 5 feet by 1.

-- **PP Saver:** Moves with limited uses gain an extra use.

-- **Type-Advantage Master:** Moves that are strong against opponents have a higher critical hit chance, requiring less for a critical hit.

-- **Wise Healer:** When using Grit to recover HP, heal an amount equal to Grade plus 2 times Health score.

-- **Wary Fighter:** After missing an attack, you can move an extra 5 feet and leave a foe's Threatened Area without provoking an attack of opportunity.

-- **Practice Swinger:** Failing to hit a target boosts the user's Attack and Special Attack by 1 point each until the end of the next turn.

-- **Sharpshooter:** Reduces the target number for an accuracy roll's critical hit by 1.

-- **Clutch Performer:** If HP drops below 50%, Defense and Special Defense increase by 1 point.
-Below 25%, they increase by an additional point, and below 10%, they increase by another point, up to a maximum of 3 points each.

-- **Critical Dodger:** When a foe's strike would be critical, on Trigger 5, the attack misses.

-- **Extra Striker:** After an attack and on Trigger 6, you can attack again, but only one extra attack can be performed this way.

-- **Quick Striker (Requires 'Extra Striker'):** Gain a permanent additional attacking action per turn.
-You may also gain the bonus attacking action from Extra Striker.

-### **Super Mystery Dungeon Emera Abilities:**

-- **Doomstrike (Requires 'Extra Striker'):** After defeating an enemy, gain an additional attacking action during this turn.

-- **Doomforce (Requires 'Doomstrike'):** After defeating an enemy, on Trigger 4, all enemy Pokémon within a 10-foot radius take half the damage dealt to the fallen foe as typeless damage.

-- **Go For Broke:** Once per day, expend 1 grit to boost Attack, Defense, Special Attack, Special Defense, and Speed by 1 point, and Brawn and Talent by 2 points for the remainder of the battle.
-While under this effect, you cannot use Grit to heal, nor can you be healed by items or moves with healing properties.

-- **Awakening (Requires 'Go For Broke'):** Once per day, spend 1 grit to 'Awaken.'
-If capable of Mega Evolution, you immediately Mega Evolve without a Mega Evolution Stone.
-If not, your Attack, Defense, Special Attack, Special Defense, Speed increase by 1 point, and Brawn and Talent increase by 2 points for the remainder of a battle.
-Can stack with “Go For Broke.”

-- **Intimidator:** When a foe attacks you, on Trigger 6, the attack automatically misses.

-- **Prolong:** When using a move that applies a negative status effect to a foe, the foe has a -1 disadvantage to that roll.

-- **Type Bulldozer (Requires 'Type-Advantage Master'):** Foes that would resist the move's type now take normally effective damage.
-This does not affect type immunity.

-### **Original Abilities:**

-- **Condition Immunity:** Choose one status condition: Burning, Frozen, Paralyzed, Sleeping, Poisoned, or Confusion.
-Enemy Pokémon automatically fail to inflict this status effect on you (does not affect moves that cause these effects on the user).

 ## **Move Abilities:**

 - **Aftermath:** When the foe succeeds in ending the effect triggered by